Saaremaa ladies in traditional clothes in wintery landscapePhoto author: Alar Truu

 Dear Tourism Professional,

-Estonian Travel & Tourism Association and Estonian Tourist Board/Visit Estonia in cooperation with airBaltic and Tallink Silja Line invite you to a FAM trip to Estonia in the framework of TOUREST 2026 Hosted Buyer Programme (HBP), from February 9-13.
+Estonian Travel & Tourism Association and Estonian Tourist Board/Visit Estonia in cooperation with airBaltic and Tallink Silja Line cordially invite you to a FAM trip to Estonia in the framework of TOUREST 2026 Hosted Buyer Programme (HBP), from February 9-13.

 The Hosted Buyer Programme and FAM trip are targeted to the product managers and the